OpenBuildings/github-repos-update/README.md

-# github-repos-update
+# GitHub repositories update

-Update readme in Git/GitHub repos in bulk
+Update readme in Git/GitHub repositories in bulk.

+A set of simple scripts to clone all public repositories of an organisation, update the readme with a text under the title and push it in all repositories